| (No

 Albeniz - Asturias was a challenge of a great friend, a French pianist,

-he asked me why don't you play Asturias with left hand only and
+he asked me why don't you play Asturias with left hand only and I

-me why not?.
+said: why not?.

 Bach: Toccata and Fugue in D